awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

 1. Choose **Yes**\.

-1. The output is shown following:
+1. The following output is shown:

    ```
    ExecutedVersion: $LATEST